MarufZak/study-logs/system-design-interview/volume-1/README.md

 ![16](./assets/16.png)

 How do we find the keys to be redistributed when some server is added?
 We take the server that is added, move anticlockwise, and capture some server `n`.
 So keys between added server and server `n` are redistributed.
 Same with removing.
 We take removed server, move anticlockwise, and capture some server `n`.
 Keys between removed server and server `n` are redistributed.

+### Chapter 8.
+Design url shortener.

+System design questions are often left open-ended, so it's important to ask clarification questions.
+For example how system works, load, or others.
+So url shortener load is 100M URLs generated per day, as short url as possible, characters 0-9,a-z,A-Z are allowed, no deletion or update.

+Let's assume the service runs for 10 years, so if per URL is 100 bytes, total space needed is `100_000_000 * 365 * 10 = 36.5TB` space is needed.

+High level design consists of 2 REST API endpoints, something like `POST /api/v1/data/shorten` and `GET /api/v1/shortUrl`.

+Redirection happens once shortUrl is received to long url.
+Redirection is HTTP redirect with Location header.
+There are 2 types of redirects:

+1. 301 redirect - permanent redirect.
+Browser caches the Location.
+Once queries same page, it doesn't send request to api endpoint but redirects automatically.
+Useful to make load lower to servers.
+2. 302 redirect - temporary redirect.
+Browser sends request to API endpoint next time.
+Useful if there is going to be analytics, it's easier to track with 301.